Tylerdevries/ToDoApp/README.md

 # To Do App
-This is a resubmission, fixing server 500 error and crediting followed tutorial.

 The goal of this site is to allow individual users to sign in to create a fully amendable todolist where they can track tasks.